Nobody likes cold calling.

 You don’t necessarily need to have to be using the best insurance app out there (but it helps)—most businesses will use a CRM (customer relationship management) system to keep track of their sales leads.
 A few of the most popular ones are Salesforce, Zoho, and HubSpot:

 A CRM is really helpful to track your calls, but you’ll get even more bang for your buck with phone system or communication tool integrations.
+And if your team is distributed across different time zones and cities, this will be even more useful.

 For example, you could see your call recordings directly in your CRM when you integrate with a communications platform like RingCentral, which lets you make phone calls, video calls, and more from a single app: